dgleich/Research-Team/writing-notes.md

 * Don't ever use `\epsilon` in latex.
 Use `\varepsilon`.
 In fact, define `\newcommand{\eps}{\varepsilon}` and use `\eps`.

-* Don't use subsections.
+* Don't use subsubsections.
 Two levels of hierarchy is almost always good enough (unless you are writing a thesis).
 See <https://web.archive.org/web/20070205200717/http%3A//blogs.sun.com/MartinHardee/date/20040624>

   This was one of my first notes in the #latex channel on slack.
   > Just a quick note, I strongly dislike subsubsections in papers… A paper should have two levels of organization: sections, subsections.